rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 I tell you, my friends, do not fear those who kill the body, and after that have nothing more that they can do. ^1204

-But I will warn you whom to fear : fear him who, after he has killed, has authority to cast into hell.
+But I will warn you whom to fear: fear him who, after he has killed, has authority to cast into hell.
 Yes, I tell you, fear him! ^1205

 Are not five sparrows sold for two pennies?
 And not one of them is forgotten before God. ^1206